Knee Locker

 What does standing with locked knees actually mean?
 More importantly, why should you care?

-Standing with locked knees is also a waste of energy as you habitually contract muscles in the quadriceps (front of your upper legs) to push your knees back as far as they will go.
+Standing with locked knees means you habitually contract muscles in the quadriceps (front of your upper legs) to push your knees back as far as they will go.
+It’s a waste of energy.

 More important to our recent discussion of standing is that standing with locked knees also often results in you pushing your hip joints forward in response.